cfss-fa20/hw01/README.md

 ### An Introduction to Emily
 Hello and thank you for reading my introduction!
-My name is Emily Young and I am a 4th year in the College double majoring in **Political Science** and **Public Policy** with a specialization in education policy.
+My name is Emily Young and I am a 4th year in the College double majoring in **Political Science** and **Public Policy** with a specialization in Education Policy.
 While I have always been interested in learning how to code, the process of actually doing so has seemed incredibly daunting.
 However, I'm taking the leap and trying to learn now.

-In terms of academic interests, I am really interested in the inequities present in our education system and how we can craft policies to remedy them.
+In terms of academic interests, I am really interested in the inequities present in our education system and in studying how we can craft policies to remedy them.
-After college, I hope to either become a teacher or work in the field of education policy.
+After college, I hope to either become a teacher or to work in the field of education policy.
 Because of this, I plan to take as many education classes as I possibly can while I am here.

 But enough about academics, here's a little bit about me personally:

-1. I am from New York City and like most New Yorkers, I am very proud of this fact.
+1. I am from New York City and, like most New Yorkers, I am very proud of this fact.
 However, when I moved to Chicago for college my parents decided to move to London, England.
 While I'm definitely not a Londoner (a fact my 18 year old brother loves rubbing in my face) I love visiting the city and my family during school breaks.